"Oh wow, your hair is so dry and damaged. We really need to do a treatment today. It's going to make your hair so much

 "While there are likely different concentrations of ingredients used in both products, they would only offer subtle conditioning differences from one another.
 It wouldn't be drastically huge or remarkable.
 The biggest differences would be in Product B [Deep Treatment] having a noticeably denser texture than that of Product A [Moisture Conditioner]."

 That EverEscents markets and sells these two products the way they do is really common in the cosmetic industry but still, it doesn't sit well with me.
 The official response from the company was that the Deep Treatment was made first years before the Moisture Conditioner.
 Apparently they then developed the Moisture Conditioner to be a "slightly thinner, slightly less conditioning" version of the Deep Treatment.
 I found that statement interesting as that was literally the exact point of my post and what my 2 chemists validated.
 Interestingly too, many clients and I find the Moisture Conditioner to actually be slightly more conditioning than the Deep Treatment, albeit thinner.
-As it was developed years later, this kinda makes sense.
+As it was developed years later, this kind of makes sense.
 Interestingly, Ethical Brand the parent company behind EverEscents recently launched their new range Clever Curl.
 In it, there also are three brand new conditioners two of which are a 'Rich Conditioner' and a 'Curl Treatment'.
 They have the exact same ingredients listed on their website.